dme48/playlist-downloader/README.md

 ## Usage
 ```
-    python playlist_downloader.py <spotify's url> [saving folder]
+    python playlist_downloader.py [OPTIONS] <spotify's url>
 ```
-By default, the program creates a `Songs` folder to save the files.
+If no options are provided, the program creates a `Songs` folder and downloads all the songs present at the url into it.
+These files will have the original sound extension, typically a mp4 sound file.

+## Options

+    -d=<destination_folder>              Destination folder for the downloaded songs.
+Will be created if not present.
+Defaults to "Songs".
+    -a=<author>                          Filters the songs at the playlist by author, downloading only those whose author matches
+                                         <author> (case insensitive).

 ## About
 Playlist Downloader's core structure is quite simple, connecting two elements: